ByteBlitzMaster/neural-network/README.md

 A fully functional **Neural Network built from scratch using Python and NumPy**, without relying on ML frameworks like TensorFlow or PyTorch.

-This project focuses on understanding the **mathematics and algorithms behind deep learning**, including forward propagation, backpropagation, and optimization techniques.

 ---